lou6891/personal_portfolio_template/README.md

 In the file settings (src\parameters\settings) are present some specific setting that control some parts of the website.
 They are:
 - Modify the pixel width that manage the transaction between Desktop, Tablet and Mobile lesions of the website
-- Modify the number of repositories to show, and sort them by a specific criteria **Important** : The API will get all your repositories, sort them and then keep only the number you want, for more granular setting you will have to create your own algorithm in the src/components/body/Body.js file or in the /src/components/body/sorting_functions.js file
+- Modify the number of repositories to show, and sort them by a specific criteria and chose the repositories not to show repositories
+  **Important** : The API will get all your repositories, remove the unwanted ones ,sort them and then keep only the number you want, for more granular setting you will have to create your own algorithm in the src/components/body/Body.js file or in the /src/components/body/sorting_functions.js file
 - Modify the landing page